-I find that one of the most powerful things in life is to find ones purpose and recently I have been having a lot of conversations with people about “Purpose”; their purpose, the organisational purpose and even the purpose for a meeting or project team.
+I find that one of the most powerful things in life is finding our purpose and recently I have been having a lot of conversations with people about ‘purpose’; their purpose, the organisational purpose and even the purpose for a meeting or project team.
 I therefore thought a series of very short blogs on this subject could well be helpful for many of you.

 Without a purpose we can drift from month to month and year to year, being blown by the metaphorical wind and tide of life with no focus on where we should be heading.
 With a (strong) purpose we can weather most storms, show resilience, courage and an inner confidence that others find comforting and inspirational.

 So the questions that come to mind are: what is a purpose, why is it so important and how do we find our own?
 I shall answer these three questions over three separate and short blogs over the next couple of weeks.
 I would love to hear your feedback as we go so I can address any questions in the next instalment, please email me at firstname.lastname@example.org.

 A purpose is an intent and a ‘why’ statement.
 According to the dictionary it is “the reason something is done.”
 In my experience, the more succinct we make our purpose statement, the easier it is to understand and remember, and the more potent a tool for us in the task, project or life in which we are seeking success.

 One of the challenges with finding our purpose is that there are so many different levels we could pitch this at.
 Pitch too high and it gives us very little help and direction.
 Pitch too low and it lacks the passion and drive to bring out the best in us.
 Consider these four challenges:

 - Go shopping to get food for tonight’s meal

 - Fill the fridge with enough food for a week of healthy and nutritious meals